 - Click Use existing or create a new one.

-- Hover over the name of the list, and then click Edit.
+- Move your pointer over the name of the list, and then click Edit.

 - Enter email addresses or domain names, using a space or a comma to separate multiple entries.